UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 echo "Don't forget!"
 echo 'Warning!
 Missing keyword: "end"'

 Earlier I showed how to include a quote within quotes of the same kind.
 As you recall, you cannot place a single quote within a string terminated by single quotes.
 The easiest solution is to use the other type of quotation marks.
 But there are times when this is not possible.
 There is a way to do this, but it is not obvious to many people, especially those with a lot of experience in computer languages.
 Most languages, you see, use special characters at the beginning and end of the string, and has an escape to insert special characters in the middle of the string.
-The quotation marks in the Bourne shell are **not** used to define a string.
+The quotation marks in the shell are **not** used to define a string.
 There are used to **disable** or **enable** interpretation of meta-characters.
 You should understand the following are equivalent:

 echo abcd
 echo 'abcd'